-When you find an animal, and it does not have obvious identification, it is often sensible to check in the local neighborhood to see if someone has lost a pet.
-Sometimes an animal may just be around the corner from it’s home.
+This is a great opportunity to meet the neighbors!
+Knocking on a few doors may help.
+Sometimes an animal may just be around the corner from its home.
 If you have found a litter of kittens, be sure that the momma is not nearby before you touch or move them.

-If you arrive at the shelter with a stray or an animal you have found in the local area, we will ask you to call the appropriate animal control office and you will have to complete paperwork with them first, before we can take the animal from you.
-We legally cannot accept animals directly from the public, without animal control’s involvement, unless the person owns the animal or animal control has given us permission to accept the animal.
+If you arrive at the shelter with a stray animal you have found we will ask you to call the appropriate Animal Control Department.
+We legally cannot accept animals directly from the public, without Animal Control’s involvement, unless the person owns the animal or animal control has given us permission to accept the animal

-Cache Humane Society is able to provide a safe place for lost pets, because of donations and payment for our services.
+Cache Humane Society is able to provide a safe place for homeless pets because of donations and payment for our services.
 We are a non profit organization.
-We do not receive any funding from other Humane Societies, nor from the government or the city but we do work closely with animal control to assist stray and lost animals in finding their owners.
+We do not receive any funding from other Humane Societies, nor from tax payer dollars.

-Thank you for helping us to play an active part
+Thank you for helping us save lives in Cache Valley!